alexmrbarreira/pk_neuralnetwork_emulator/README.md

 ![](./fig_store/fig_training_history.png)

 This figure compares the true spectra (black) and the neural network predictions (colors) for the first example in the training/validation/testing sets.
 Any differences cannot be distinguished by eye in the scale of the plot.
+However, the NN prediction is over 10 times faster than out-of-the-box CAMB.

 ![](./fig_store/fig_diagnostic_single_case.png)